 Coursework assignment (via Canvas) - Piston engines/Gas turbines/Rockets - Summative assessment (20%).
 This Canvas test aims to develop understanding of the workings of, and calculations for gas turbine and rocket engines including high speed gas flows.
 This is an individual piece of coursework.

-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

 Assessment Feedback: Written feedback provided on coursework assignments.

 Verbal feedback provided through model answers on coursework assignments in examples classes.